sara-nl/clouddocs/UvA-20200123/index.markdown

 >**Agenda:**
 >
->23rd January 2020, UvA, Nieuwe Achtergracht 166 REC A2.09 (Roeters Eiland, as opposed to the usual Science Park!)
+> 23rd January 2020, UvA, Nieuwe Achtergracht 166 REC A2.09 (Roeters Eiland, as opposed to the usual Science Park!)
 >
-> * 09:00 Welcome
+> * 09:00 Welcome & Introduction: HPC Cloud at SURFsara (Nuno Ferreira)
-> * 09:05 Presentation and Demo: HPC Cloud at SURFsara (Markus van Dijk)
+> * 09:20 Demo (Carsten Schelp)
-> * 09:45 Hands-on: Parts A & B (at your discression, also C)
+> * 09:45 Hands-on: Parts A & B (at your discretion, also C)
 > * 12:00 Lunch break
 > * 13:00 Morning recap
 > * 13:05 Presentation and Demo: Cloudifying - parallelism & API (Ander Astudillo)